Canada’s Student Direct Stream Closure: A Window of Opportunity for U.S. Higher Education

 For international students who have invested time and resources into earning a degree in the

-U.S., these changes offer a clear path to employment without the stress and uncertainty that
+In the U.S., these changes offer a clear path to employment without the stress and uncertainty that

 often accompanies visa applications.
 This new policy benefits graduates and provides U.S.